AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 ### Via "manual" compilation

-The package we have listed in the Opam section are required (of course, Opam itself is not).
+The packages we have listed in the Opam section are required (of course, Opam itself is not).
 It requires a recent version of Ocaml and its compiler (including compiler to native code).